NathanBland/Chronicle/README.md

 This means our server **is** running, but since we haven't defined any routes for it to use yet, it doesn't know how to answer our request, so it simply returns a default error message.

 #### Routing
 So what can we do about that pesky error message above?
 Write a route to take care of that path of course!
 If you remember, we [earlier](#installing-express) created a folder called `routes` that we said would hold all the files for routes in our application.
 What is a route exactly?
 It's a path that is attached to a url.
 Let's use this GitHub repo as an example.
 The domain that it lives at is `https://github.com`, which by default loads up a route you have now seen, known as `/`.
 That page is either github's home page, or a user specific dashboard/feed, depending on if you are logged in or not.
 Now this repository lives at a specific route off of github's primary domain.
 That route is `/NathanBland/Chronicle`.
 If you combine this with the primary domain, it looks exactly like the URL in your browser.
 Github has structured their route so that each repository lives under its creating user.
-This allows them to make their urls friendly, while still allowing multiple users to have repositories with the same name.
+This allows them to make their urls friendly (human readable), while still allowing multiple users to have repositories with the same name.
 Whew, that was a lot.
 Let's make some routes!

 ##### File structure
 Now, let's move to that folder called routes, and see what we need to make.